 Servings: 4 Total time: 35 mins Difficulty: beginner

-Pad Thai is a traditional street food dish in Thailand, popular for its blend of salty, sweet and tangy flavors.
-He conquered the whole world.
-This balanced dish combines fried rice noodles with shrimp, tofu, and eggs, all enhanced by a sauce rich in tamarind and lime.
-Pad Thai is naturally gluten-free if you use the right ingredients, such as gluten-free soy sauce.
-Perfect for a quick and tasty dinner, this dish will take your taste buds on a journey to the heart of Bangkok.
+Pad Thai is a traditional Thai street food dish, prized for its blend of salty, sweet, and tangy flavors.
+It has conquered the world.
+This balanced dish combines stir-fried rice noodles with shrimp, tofu, and eggs, all enhanced by a rich tamarind and lime sauce.
+Pad Thai is naturally gluten-free when using suitable ingredients, such as gluten-free soy sauce.
+Perfect for a quick and tasty dinner, this dish will transport your taste buds to the heart of Bangkok.

 Preparation time 15 mins Cooking time 20 mins Total time 35 mins